denismakogon/denismakogon.github.io/_posts/part-3-alternative.markdown

 This command tells to `jextract` to generate Java source classes for `/usr/include/stdio.h` which base include folder is `/usr/include`, resulting classes must be placed at `src/main/java` within `com.clang.stdlib.stdio` package.
 Note that options like `-I` (include folder) is the same options presented in the `clang` compiler.
 However, option `-l` (not mentioned in the command above) is a combination of two `gcc` flags: `-L <dir>` and `-l <library-name>`.
-Because `jextract` `-l` option provides a certain level of flexibility, a value for this option could be either a library name or its absolute path.
+Because the `jextract` `-l` option provides a certain level of flexibility, a value for this option could be either a library name or its absolute path.

 ### Exploring package content